kbralten/umdt/README.md

 - The `umdt_mbap.lua` dissector tags Modbus exception responses (function >= 0x80) and adds expert-error entries so they appear highlighted in Wireshark.
 - If you prefer to decode the PCAP manually, set "Decode As" → `USER0` (147) to `umdt_modbus` (or load the wrapper script) so Wireshark uses the wrapper for these records.

+### Bridge Scripting: Logic Engine and Hooks
+The Bridge includes a Logic Engine that lets you run small, async-friendly Python scripts to inspect, modify, or react to Modbus traffic as it flows through the pipeline.
+Scripts are registered as hooks and executed without blocking I/O.

+- **Hook entry points:**
+  - `ingress_hook(request, context)` — upstream requests (Master → Bridge)
+  - `egress_hook(request, context)` — outbound requests to downstream (Bridge → Slave)
+  - `response_hook(response, context)` — responses from downstream (Slave → Bridge)
+  - `upstream_response_hook(response, context)` — responses forwarded to upstream (Bridge → Master)

+- **Typical uses:**
+  - Transform addresses, function codes, or payloads for protocol adaptation.
+  - Implement filtering, access-control, or mapping rules.
+  - Inject or correct fields to emulate gateway logic or vendor quirks.
+  - Schedule background tasks, metrics, or conditional faults.

+- **Enabling scripts:**
+  - Configure scripts via the bridge config or load them at runtime using CLI/management commands; the bridge supports reloadable hooks for iterative development.

+See `umdt/bridge/scripts/` for examples and the `bridge.py` help text for available runtime flags.

 ## Development Notes